fsatool/fsatool.github.io/README.md

   FSATOOL reference manual is on the [web page](https://github.com/fsatool/fsatool.github.io/wiki).

 # Software Installation
 1. Install NVIDIA HPC SDK (https://developer.nvidia.com/nvidia-hpc-sdk-downloads).
-Set the environment and ensure nvcc, nvfortran, mpicc, mpif90 compiler working properly.
+Set up the environment and ensure the nvcc, nvfortran, mpicc, mpif90 compiler working properly.
 2. Change to FSATOOL's root path and run 'make preparelib' to install NETCDF and FFTW libraries.
 3. Compile the FSATOOL source codes by the command "make".
 4. Copy the generated executable file "fsatool" to any place you want to do the simulation or analysis work.